-A Lillian Lake hike Alberta in Kananaskis Country was a visual and surprisingly, an auditory treat.
-It seems that Lillian Lake in the Kananaskis area, under the perfect storm of circumstances is really a singing lake.
-(Keep reading…)
+The Lillian Lake hike in Alberta’s Kananaskis Country was a visual and surprisingly, an auditory treat when we first did it.
+It seems that Lillian Lake under the perfect storm of circumstances is really a singing lake.
+(Keep reading to find out why …)

 The Lillian Lake hike is primarily in the trees – with the really good views starting on the way up to the Galatea Lakes.
 But it’s still a very pleasant outing and a means to an end if you want to hike to Guinn Pass and the Ribbon Lake backcountry campground.

 Included in this post are some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.

 Distance return: 12.6 km or 7.8 miles

 Level of difficulty: Easy to moderate depending on your fitness level

 Important: The Galatea Day Use Area – the trailhead used for the Lillian Lake hike is closed from early May until late June every year.

 Backcountry campground: Yes at Lillian Lake.
 Read below for more information.